 In states that follow strict liability dog bite laws, the owner will have to pay for their dog's damage to another person.
 There are some exceptions to this recovery such as if the victim was trespassing on private property or trying to harm a person near the dog.
 Other states follow the one-bite rule, meaning a dog and its owner are not liable to a victim the first time the dog bites.
 Some states will still hold an owner responsible under the one-bite rule if the owner knew the dog was dangerous and aggressive.
 Make sure to review your state's dog bite laws and consult with an attorney before making any decisions on liability.

 After a dog attack, you should find out if the dog owner was a renter or homeowner.
 That will come in handy when you file an injury claim so you know who may have an insurance policy.
 Homeowners' insurance policies cover dog bites, even off the property, unless the dog is an excluded breed.
 Renters insurance policies will cover dog bites for a rental property.
 If dog bite injuries occur on private property, the owner of the property may be responsible to pay for an animal attack.
 The dog owner could have a separate liability insurance policy for their dog that covers any damage done by the animal.

 Contacting a Dog Bite Attorney

-Knowing what to do after a dog bite can help you obtain the care you need and the legal outcome you deserve.
-However, it can still be difficult to know the state laws that apply to your situation, the types of compensation you should receive, and the likelihood of achieving a fair settlement.
-To increase your chances of a successful personal injury lawsuit, it's best to consult with an experienced personal injury attorney in your area.
+Knowing what to do after a dog bite can help you get the care you need and the legal outcome you deserve.
+It is still difficult to know the state laws that apply to your situation.
+On top of that, there is even more to consider, like the types of compensation you should receive and the likelihood of achieving a fair settlement.
+To increase your chances of a successful dog bite personal injury lawsuit, it's best to consult with an experienced personal injury attorney that focuses on dog bites in your area.

 Contact a qualified personal injury attorney to make sure your rights are protected.